christian-westbrook/anansi/README.md

 # Portfolio Web System

+### Introduction

+The goal of this project is to create an open-source portfolio web system that anyone can use to develop a personal online presence through blogging and portfolio building.

 ### Authoring Blog Posts

 Individual blog posts are stored in XML format in the `/data/` directory.
 To add new blog posts to the system simply store your new posts in the following XML format and place them in the /data directory.
 The web system will detect all blog posts stored in this directory and render in order from the most recent post to the oldest post.